anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Technology is the campfire around which we tell our stories.
+Quote: Work while you have the light.
+You are responsible for the talent that has been entrusted to you.

-By: Laurie Anderson
+By: Henri-Frédéric Amiel